 Ingredients

-• 1 lb / 2 cups soft butter
+- 1 lb / 2 cups butter cold and cubed

 Instructions

-• Add the dry in portions to the butter in batches, mixing well.
+- Add the dry in portion to the butter in batches, mixing well.

-• Place cookie sheet into oven for approximately 15 minutes.
-You do not want to brown the edges!!
-(I put in for 11 minutes then go minute by minute with a close eye on the cookies.)
+- Place cookie sheet into oven for 11-15 minutes (depending on your oven).
+You do NOT want to brown the edges!!
+(I put the tray in for 11 minutes, then go minute by minute with a close eye on the cookies.)